 2. The global contact center market reached $340 billion dollars in 2020 and is expected to rise to a value of $496 billion dollars by the year 2027.

-More Call Center Stats to Know in 2024: On Customer Experience, Call Quality and AI.
+Top Call Center Stats to Know in 2025: On Customer Experience, Call Quality and AI.

 Good Call Center Experiences Encourage Customer Loyalty

-8. 1 in 3 customers will leave a brand after one bad experience and 92% of customers will completely abandon a company after two to three negative experiences.
+12. 1 in 3 customers will leave a brand after one bad experience, and 92% of customers will completely abandon a company after two to three negative experiences.

 A Proactive Approach is What Customers Expect from Call Centers